TINZ/Animate/README.md

 THE CODE

+The "Source" folder contains all the cource code files.

 The "Resources" folder includes images for the application.
 All files that I originally used to compile this application using Visual Studio in 1999 are included.
 However, these files have never been used to generate a Visual Studio project since 1999, so some work is required to get them into a modern project structure.

 The "Release" folder includes a compiled version, together with the two .dll files that are required to be present within the same folder as the .exe application when the application is executed.
 I do not have time to provide full instructions on the operation, but within this README I have provided a sample execution of some scenarios you can run and some other tips to get you started.